 The Effect of Litigation Risk on Management Earnings Forecasts

 We examine the effect of litigation risk on management’s decision to issue earnings forecasts.
 We use a new ex ante measure of litigation risk, namely, the Directors and Officers liability insurance premium.
 This measure bypasses significant problems associated with the estimation of ex ante litigation risk in prior studies.
 By using this measure of litigation risk, our results are more intuitive.
 We find that, when faced with ex ante litigation risk, managers with bad news are more likely to issue an earnings warning.
 For good news firms, we do not see this effect.
-We also examine three forecast characteristics: forecast horizon, extent of news revealed, and forecast precision.
-Firms with higher litigation risk tend to issue earnings forecasts earlier if they have bad news, but this is not so when they have good news.
+We also examine three forecast characteristics: forecast horizon, amount of news revealed, and forecast precision.
+Firms with higher litigation risk tend to issue earnings forecasts earlier if they have bad news, but they do not issue forecasts earlier or later with respect to good news.
 They also reveal less news in the forecasts if they have good news.
 As litigation risk increases, bad news earnings forecasts tend to become more precise while good news earnings forecasts tend to become less precise.
 This differential effect of litigation risk on management earnings forecasts, based on the direction of the news, has not been documented by previous studies.

 Suggested Citation: Suggested Citation